Adi0706/Adi0706/README.md

-- 🔭 I’m currently working on **FITFLIX-a personal training and fitness website using MERN stack.**
+- 🔭 I’m currently working on **REPS N SETS-a personal training and fitness website using MERN stack.**

 - 🌱 I’m currently learning **ReactJS and Data Structures and Algorithms**